Jpomz/ENVS318-Applied-R-NatSci/syllabus.md

 possible because assignments build on one another and it can be hard to catch up if you fall behind.
 Reasonable requests for longer extensions will also be granted.
-Assignments turned in after the 48 hour grace period without an extension will be be graded with a 20% penalty.
+Assignments turned in after the 48 hour grace period without an extension will be be graded with a 50% penalty.

 ### Assignment policy

-Assignments are due Monday night by 11:59 pm Eastern Time.
+Assignments are due Sunday night by 11:59 pm Mountain Time.
 This timing allows you to be finished with one week's material before starting the next week's material.
-Assignments should be submitted via either RStudio Cloud (for R assignments) or Canvas (for other assignments).
+Assignments should be submitted via the course D2L webpage.

 ### Course Technology